“Does your child show these too much screen time symptoms?”

 - Avoid the use of screens 1 hour (ideally two hours) before bedtime.

-- Establish a screen-free bedtime routine that focuses on bath, book and bed.
+- Establish a screen-free bedtime routine chart that focuses on bath, book and bed.

 - Lead by example and ensure you are also not using screens during the hour before your little one's bedtime.